-Assessment Type Assessment Length (i.e. Word Count, Length of presentation in minutes) Weighting (%) Intended Module Learning Outcomes Tested Assessed Assignment 2000 words 30 1,2 Time-limited Assessment Assessment length TBC 70 3,4
+Assessment Type Assessment Length (i.e. Word Count, Length of presentation in minutes) Weighting (%) Intended Module Learning Outcomes Tested

+Assessed Assignment 2000 words 30 1,2

+Time-limited assessment TBC 70 3,4

-Formative assignments for this module can be submitted only once annually, no later than 31 March and must be submitted via the online Assignment Management System.
+The assessed assignment for this module can be submitted only once annually.
+The submission deadline for the assessed assignment is 31 March.
+The assessed assignment must be submitted via the online Assignment Management System.

-Time-limited assessments for DL modules are held once a year, mostly in June (including resits).
+Time-limited assessments for DL modules are held once a year, usually in June (including resits).

-Assessments are held in accordance with University of London's annual guidance but in 2023/24 they are likely to be held online.
+Assessments are held in accordance with University of London's annual guidance.